yanaginx/emusic-player-electron/README.md

 - Choose playlist for specific emotion recognized (the specified playlist is chosen by user's preference, by using setting screen).
 - Shuffle/Repeat mode for player.
 - Choose playlist's track start playing the playlist with the chosen track's position.
+- Partially fix issue when starting same song from different playlist not making the track reload.

 TODO: